Travelling in passenger transport

 Paying the fare

 A driver or booking app may require full payment of the fare upfront or a deposit prior to the journey.
-Drivers or booking apps can legally refuse passengers who do not pay in advance.
+Drivers or booking apps can legally refuse passengers who refuse to pay in advance when requested.

 Obtaining your receipt